Cellular-Semantics/CL_KG/README.md

 Pipelines:
 * Pandasaurus extracts cell sets linked to CL terms following standard schemas
-* Python script to QuickGO API to extract relavant GO annotations
+* Python script to QuickGO API to extract relevant GO annotations

 Use cases:
  * Mining CxG for missing CL terms and CL annotations (Cypher queries to be defined)